BeaverTrap/mournsfolly/Worldbuilding/Mournstead Folly Hub/The Folly/Businesses and Locations/Town Library (PC Librarian Variant).md

 1. **Investigation Assistance:**
    The Librarian provides their proficiency bonus to any skill checks the party makes in the library when assisting directly.

-2. **Lore Unlocked Gradually:**
-   The PC Librarian might decide to reveal only pieces of vampiric lore at a time, giving the party a sense of discovery and pacing the narrative.

 ---